with this. Read more about the Cookies used here.

 Questions are taken at the beginning of the meeting and dealt with in the order they’re received.
 The question and answer session is limited to 10 minutes, but this can be extended if agreed.

-After the Chairman has replied to your question you can ask one follow up question to clarify the reply.
-If this raises new issues or is considered out of order, it may not be answered.
+There is the opportunity to ask one follow up question to clarify the reply, however you do need to be present at the meeting to ask that follow up question.
+If the follow up question raises new issues or is considered out of order, it may not be answered.

 The questions and answers will not be debated.
 However a County Councillor can suggest that the subject is considered further at another meeting.
 This would then be voted on.